streetpea/chiaki-ng/docs/setup/remoteconnection.md

     ![Go to Settings](images/GoToSettings.png)

-2. Go to the PSN tab and then click `Login to PSN`
+2. Go to the `Config` tab and then click `Login to PSN`

     ![PSN credentials](images/ClickLoginToPsn.png)

-3. Login to psn on the provided page
+3. Login to psn on the provided page if one appears.
+Otherwise, paste your clipboard contents in a web browser and bang enter to bring up the login to psn page.

     ???- Tip "Tips for those having trouble logging into to PSN"